megagonlabs/meganno-client/mkdocs/docs/index.md

 ## Citation

-Check out our research papers on [exploratory labeling (DaSH@EMNLP 2022)](https://aclanthology.org/2022.dash-1.1/) and [human-LLM collaborative annotation (EACL 2024 Demo)](https://aclanthology.org/2024.eacl-demo.18/).
+Check out our research papers on [human-LLM collaborative annotation (EACL 2024 Demo)](https://aclanthology.org/2024.eacl-demo.18/) and [exploratory labeling (DaSH@EMNLP 2022)](https://aclanthology.org/2022.dash-1.1/).

 If you use MEGAnno in your work, please cite as: